 Hence, we’re going to make use of that Trash folder to restore our deleted posts/pages on WordPress.
 Let’s begin.

 Go inside your Pages or Posts section and click on the Trash tab.
-This will let you view all the pages that was deleted during the last 30 days.
+This will let you view all the pages that were deleted during the last 30 days.